umccr/htsget-rs/htsget-actix/README.md

 > projects to use [htsget-axum] instead.
 >
 > This crate will be maintained to preserve backwards compatibility, however [htsget-axum] is
-> favoured because it contains components that better fit with the rest of htsget-rs, and [htsget-actix]
+> favoured because it contains components that better fit with the rest of htsget-rs.
-> depends on some of them.

 Framework dependent code for a server instance of [htsget-rs], using [Actix Web][actix-web].